salsalabs/extractenator/README.md

 This package contains a program that

 * Accepts a URL to be extracted
-* Reads the URL and stores it locally
-* Reads all of the resources used by the page (images, scripts, CSS, etc.) and stores them locally
+* Reads all of the resource files and stores them locally.
-* Scans the resources and copies any resources embedded in each
-* Modifies any resource files to use the correct URLs for downloaded resources
-* Copies the resources to Salsa
+* Modifies the template to reference the local files as relative files.
+The file structure is the same as in Salsa.
-* Modifies the template to replace resource URLs from your website with URLs from Salsa
+* Saves the template to disk.
+* Reads each CSS file, stores the resources and modifies the CSS to reference a local file.
+* Saves each CSS file to disk.

+When the program is done, then
-* Stores the template on Salsa
+* The template needs to be stored on Salsa as a template.
-* Cleans up after itself
+* The files and their directories need to be transferred to Salsa's image repository.
+(Manual, but not that ugly.)
 ## Still to do...

-This package will support a facility so that you can choose where Salsa content will go.
-Until that facility is working, the template saved to Salsa will need to be edited manually so that the Salsa "template tags" are where you want Salsa content to appear.
+* Automatically create a template on Salsa.
+* Automatically upload files to the image repository.

 <a name="installation"></a>
 # Installation